On conformally recurrent manifolds of dimension greater than 4: Conformally recurrent Lorentzian manifolds,

-where $\beta_j =\nabla_ju$ is the covariantly constant null vector (see \cite{Pod09} sections 2 and 7.1, and \cite{Hall04} page 248).
+where the vector $\beta_j =\nabla_ju $ is covariantly constant and null.
+The Ricci tensor is rank-1 and traceless (the scalar curvature being zero) (see \cite{Pod09} sections 2 and 7.1, and \cite{Hall04} page 248).
 It immediately follows that

-From eq.\eqref{divC} for the divergence of the Weyl tensor, we infer that $\nabla_m C_{jkl}{}^m=0$. \begin{prop} A locally indecomposable (CR)$_n$ Lorentzian manifold which is not conformally flat nor locally symmetric, is conformally harmonic. \end{prop}
+From Eq.~(\ref{divC}) for the divergence of the Weyl tensor, we infer that $\nabla_m C_{jkl}{}^m=0$. \begin{proposition} A locally non-decomposable Lorentzian conformally recurrent manifold, $n\ge 5$, which is neither conformally flat nor locally symmetric, is conformally harmonic. \end{proposition}